 New Mexico Orthotic and Prosthetic Legislation

-New Mexico Passes Legislation Supporting Coverage of Custom Orthotics and Prosthetics
+New Mexico Passes Legislation Supporting Coverage of Custom Orthoses and Prostheses

-No one orthotic or prosthetic device can replace the vast array of fundamental human movements lost from amputation, disease, or disorder.
-That is why specialized orthoses and prostheses designed for movement other than standing and walking – such as running, hopping, skipping, twisting, kneeling, jumping, swimming, dancing, bicycling, and more – are needed to provide stability, prevent damage, and minimize injury to both body and device.
-Depending on your current physical ability, you can choose from all kinds of activities to get the exercise you need and meet your fitness goals.1
+No single prosthesis can replace the vast array of fundamental human movements lost from amputation, disease, or disorder.
+That’s why you may need specialized prostheses designed for activities beyond just standing and walking.
+These specialized devices can help with movements like running, hopping, skipping, twisting, kneeling, jumping, swimming, dancing, biking, and more.
+They provide stability, prevent damage, and minimize injury to both your body and the device.

 New Mexico Legislative Activity